Glossary

 How Reputic Helps

-Reputic enables review syndication through embeddable widgets that display reviews from any connected platform on your website.
-You can mix reviews from Google, Trustpilot, Yelp, and more in a single widget.
+Reputic works as review syndication software for your own website: embeddable widgets display reviews from any connected platform, and you can mix reviews from Google, Trustpilot, Yelp, and more in a single widget.
 The REST API also enables custom syndication integrations for developers.
-All included at $24.99/mo.
+All included with clear pricing (Founding €24,99/m sold out, Launch €49/m, Standard €79/m).

 No credit card required.